cbattle12/grampyx/examples/README.md

 To complement our image of English words, here's an image of around 7000 Dutch words
  ![Alt text](https://github.com/cbattle12/grampyx/blob/master/images/dutch_7000.png?raw=true)

-We can sum the images of English and Dutch words
+We can sum the images of English and Dutch words (which doesn't look that different)
 ````
 >>> avg_en_nl = im_nl + im_en
 >>> plt.figure(figsize=(14,12))